naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 			   u start
          new-graph graph]
 		(if (nil? u)
-      ;; Base case: all vertices have been discovered new-graph
+      ;; Base case: all vertices have been explored new-graph
-      ;; Get all of the current node's neighbors that haven't been ;; discovered
+      ;; Queue any of the current node's neighbors that haven't been ;; discovered
 			(let [neighbor-keys
 				    (filter #(not (contains? discovered-map %))